anton-bregolas/ProjectDenisToolkit/README.md

 ========================================================================================
 #ProjectDenis Toolkit is a set of simple tools for building and updating the database for the project in tribute to the Sliabh Luachra music legend, fiddle player Denis Murphy (1910–1974).

+[v.2.9]

++ Click on Search item highlights keyword in target popover card.
++ Main page navigation fixed button with popover menu added.
++ Color theme The Paps of Anu added and fine-tuned.
++ Data status checks simplified with doDataCheckup function.
++ Reference popover with additional links finished and styled.
++ Reference lists split into two tables to fix accessibility bug.

 [v.2.8]

 + Reference list sections added using modal dialogs.